itays77/FoodForce/README.md

 ### **For Soldiers:**
-Unique Feed For Submit meal requests
+Unique Feed For Submit meal requests,
-View their open requests
+View their open requests,
 Track the status of their requests

 ### **For Mamas:**
-View all open meal requests from soldiers
+View all open meal requests from soldiers,
-Choose and approve requests they want to fulfill Manage their approved requests
+Choose and approve requests they want to fulfill, Manage their approved requests

 ### **Photo Sharing:**
-Both Soldiers and Mamas can upload photos, allowing for:
+Both Soldiers and Mamas can upload photos

 ## **Technologies Used**